Nuggets vs. Suns: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver has combined with its opponent to score more than 226.5 points in 43 of 76 games this season.
+- Denver's games this season have had a combined scoring total higher than 224.5 points in 50 of 79 outings.

-- Denver's games this year have had a 229-point total on average, 2.5 more points than this matchup's over/under.
+- The average over/under for Denver's contests this season is 228.4, 3.9 more points than this game's total.

-- The Nuggets have been victorious in eight, or 47.1%, of the 17 contests they have been chosen as underdogs in this season.
+- The Nuggets have won in nine, or 47.4%, of the 19 contests they have been named as odds-on underdogs in this year.

-- Denver has a record of 1-1 when it is set as the underdog by +333 or more by sportsbooks this season.
+- Denver has a record of 1-2 when it is set as the underdog by +360 or more by oddsmakers this season.

-- The moneyline set for this matchup implies Denver has a 23.1% chance of walking away with the win.
+- Bookmakers have implied with the moneyline set for this matchup that Denver has a 21.7% chance of pulling out a win.

 Nuggets vs. Suns Over/Under Stats